brenodega28/django-easy-channels/README.md

 socket.send(
   JSON.stringify({
-    event: "broadcast_message", // Will call the on_broadcast function in the server
+    event: "broadcast_message", // Calls "on_broadcast()" function in consumer
     message: "Hello World!", // Can be acessed in bachend using event['message'] })
 );